Nelliesohl/tic-tac-toe-project/README.md

 4. When all 9 squares are full, the game is over.
 If no player has 3 marks in a row, the game ends in a tie.

 ---

+## User Stories

+__Visitor Goals__

+- As a visiting user, I want to quickly understand the purpose of the site and its intended use.
+- As a visiting user, I want to easily understand how to play and start the game.
+- As a visiting user, I want to excercise my Tic-Tac-Toe skills playing against a computer.
+- As a visiting user, I want to be able to play as many times as I would like.
+- As a visiting user, I want to get direct feedback on my actions throughout the game.

+---